isabella232/search-promote.en-1/help/c-about-auto-complete.md

 ## Configuring Auto-Complete {#task_F491F2BFC4D24A61BBDC48B9059C11BB}

-You can configure and setup the options that control the generation of the auto-complete enabled search form, and the file .
+You can configure and setup the options that control the generation of the auto-complete enabled search form, and the file.

 <!--